m0rph-1/m0rph-1.github.io/_posts/2019-12-18-Intro-ROP-DEP-Bypass.md

 >  ** REBASED ** ASLR

 All kernel modules' base addresses will change, and their memory regions will be randomized upon every reboot.
-There are some options to defeat these exploit mitigations:
+There are some options to potentially defeat ASLR:

 1. Obtain an overwrite of non-Rebased and/or non-ASLR memory regions
 2. Build a rop chain from a binary or library that isn't rebased or compiled with ASLR.